 EO of the Citrus family (Rutaceae) extracted from zest:

-Bergamot (Citrus aurantium ssp bergamia op zest) – toning, deodorising and stimulating.
-It must never be applied to the skin.
+- Bergamot (Citrus aurantium ssp bergamia op zest) – toning, deodorising and stimulating.
+Do not apply to the skin.

-Grapefruit (citrus paradisii op zest) – brings good mood and works well as an aerial antiseptic.
+- Grapefruit (citrus paradisii op zest) – it brings good mood and also works well as an aerial antiseptic.

-Combawa (citrus hystrix) – fights stress and insomnia.
+- Combawa (citrus hystrix) – it fights stress and insomnia.

-- Khella (Ammni visnaga)- antispasmodic, dilates the bronchi (asthma attacks)
+- Khella (Ammni visnaga)- antispasmodic, it dilates the bronchi (asthma attacks)

 - Angelica seeds – root (Angelica archangelica)- anti-stress and sedative.

-- Celery (Apium graveolens)- soothes cystitis, gout, arthritis…
+- Celery (Apium graveolens)- it soothes cystitis, gout, arthritis…

 - Verbena (Lippia citriodora)- sedative and anti-inflammatory.
-It must never be applied to the skin
+Do not apply to the skin

 - Cumin (Cuminum cyminum)- digestion discomfort

-- Carvi (carum carvi) – helps digestion, fights flatulence
+- Carvi (carum carvi) – it helps digestion, fights flatulence

 - Lovage (levisticum officinale) : Very good for poison control, it is antitoxic and detoxifying.
 Lovage is also antibacterial, antifungal and anti-parasitic.
 It is widely used to treat psoriasis.